qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.11.x.md

 *This feature can help you manage a high number of different payload indexes, which is beneficial if you are working with large varied datasets.*

-**Figure 2:** By moving the Workspace 2 index to disk, the system can free up valuable memory resources for Workspaces 1, 3 and 4, which are accessed more frequently.
+**Figure 2:** By moving the data from Workspace 2 to disk, the system can free up valuable memory resources for Workspaces 1, 3 and 4, which are accessed more frequently.

 ![on-disk-payload](/blog/qdrant-1.11.x/on-disk-payload.png)